mosip/inji-certify/README.md

 ### Steps to setup Insurance credential use case

-NOTE:

-- Apple Silicon Mac users should export or set `DOCKER_DEFAULT_PLATFORM=linux/amd64` before running the `install.sh` and use GNU `sed` to run the script over BSD `sed`.
-A simple way to do it would be to replace all instances of `sed` in the script with `gsed`.
-The former change is required to bring-up Vault cleanly without any unsealing errors and the latter had to be done because `sed` scripts are usually not portable across platforms.
-- Windows users should run this script from `git bash` shell as-is.
-- All users should install [postman utility lib](https://joolfe.github.io/postman-util-lib/) to their Postman setup.

 Execute installation script

 1. Clone the repository and navigate to its directory: